This post may include affiliate links; see our disclosure policy.

 White Bean Soup

-• The key to the lightly creamy broth?
-Take out 3 cups of the soup and blend it, then return it to the pot!
+• The key to the lightly creamy broth: Take out 3 cups of the soup and blend it, then return it to the pot!
 You can use a standard blender or immersion blender for this job.

 White Bean Soup

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This white bean soup recipe is vegetarian, vegan, plant-based, dairy-free and gluten-free.

 Save this recipe!